Prag8855/aab/content/guides/german-health-insurance.md

 - **They can stop covering you**
     Insurers can end your contract, and refuse to keep covering you.
 It can be hard to find another health insurance.[^66]

 Get expat health insurance from a [health insurance broker](#insurance-brokers).
-[Feather](/out/feather-expats) and [Ottonova](/out/ottonova-expats) also sell expat insurance, but it's better to get help from a broker.
+[Feather](/out/feather-expats) and [Ottonova](/out/ottonova-expats) sell expat insurance, but brokers compare all options from all insurers.

 **[List of expat insurance options ➞](/guides/german-visa-health-insurance#expat-health-insurance-options)**